On this page

 • offline: Prevents the sending of events.

-• saveEvents: This is enabled by default for all the SDKs, and allows the SDK to save unsent events onto the device.
+• saveEvents: Enabled by default for all SDKs.
+Lets the SDK save unsent events onto the device.

 • savedMaxCount: The maximum number of unsent events saved on a device.
 The default is 1000.